krishkalai07/SchoolWork/BBUS220/Chapter4.md

   - ε = Percentage change in quantity demanded / Percentage change in price
   - ε = %ΔQd/%ΔP = ΔQd/Qd / ΔP/P
   - Qd and P are old quantity demanded and price
-  - For small percent changes in prices (is apporximation)
+  - For small percent changes in prices (is approximation)
   - Price elasticity of demand is **always** negative, but always consider absolute value
 - Example: Demand for Pizza